kristofferkjeldby/SitecoreJobViewer/README.md

 ### Configuring Sitecore

-Next, make sure that the The Authoring and Management API is enabled on the Sitecore instance you want to connect to.
+Next, make sure that the Authoring and Management API is enabled on the Sitecore instance you want to connect to.
 In a CM/CD this will be the CM server.
 The endpoint is enabled using this setting:

 ```
 <?xml version="1.0" encoding="utf-8" ?>